yufengliu15/crafting-interpreters/Notes/chapter3.md

 - Nil (Null.
 If we were doing a statically typed language, it would be worth avoiding this.
 However in a dynamically typed one, ignoring it is often more annoying than implementing)

 ## Expressions
+There will be arithmetic, comparison and equality, logical operators, and precedence and grouping (bedmas)

+## Statements
+Where an expression's main job is to produce a *value*, a statement's job is to produce an *effect*.
+To be useful, they have to otherwise change the world in some way -- usually modifying some state, reading input, or producing output.

+For example print statements

+## Variables